 At Bootlin, we are starting to get more and more requests for very cool projects.
 As it can be very frustrating to turn down very interesting opportunities (such as projects that allow us to contribute to the Linux kernel, Buildroot or Yocto Projects), we have decided to look for new engineers to join our technical team.

 - Technical aspects: mainline Linux kernel development, Linux BSP and embedded Linux system integration, technical training

 - Location: working in one of our offices in France (Toulouse or Orange)

 - Contract: full-time, permanent French contract

 Believe it or not, we now have an increasing number of customers contracting us to support their hardware in the mainline Linux kernel.
 They are either System on Chip manufacturers or systems makers, who now understand the strong advantages brought by mainline Linux kernel support to their customers and to themselves.

-You can see the results: Free Electrons is now consistently in the top 20 companies contributing to the Linux kernel.
+You can see the results: Bootlin is now consistently in the top 20 companies contributing to the Linux kernel.
 We are even number 6 for Linux 4.0!

 Note that this job doesn’t only require technical skills.
 It also has a strong social dimension, having to go through multiple iterations with the community and with kernel subsystem maintainers to get your code accepted upstream.